HB9VQQ/WSPRBeacon/README.md

 The customized WSPR OS image for the RPi will be provided by the Project once Registration is completed.
 The Airspy HF+ Discovery can be purchased with a special discount exclusively for participants of the WSPR Monitor Project.

+Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned requirements and if you want to participate in the Intl.
+WSPR RX Monitor Project.
+Please answer these 6 questions in your email:

+1. What is the planned Monitor location?
+2. What Antenna will be used for the WSPR Monitor (Make and Model)?
+3. Is the Antenna installed as a vertical omni directional?
+4. Will the Antenna cover at least 80,40,20,15 and 10m Band?
+5. Do you agree to run the Monitor 24x7x365 (Best effort)?
+6. HAM Radio Club or individual?

 #### Project Milestones

 - May-17 2021 Project kick off